-The terms of disqualification, reinstatement, and appeals are consistent with those set forth by the university under "Retention and Academic Standards," page 77, except for degree programs in Theatre.
-For all concentrations in the B.A. degree in Theatre, a student must have a minimum GPA of 2.50 in the major and an overall GPA of 2.00 to enroll in upper-division courses and to remain in good standing.
+The terms of disqualification, reinstatement, and appeals are consistent with those set forth by the university under "Retention and Academic Standards," page 79, except for degree programs in Theatre.
 For the B.F.A. degree in Theatre with a concentration in theatre education, a student must have a minimum GPA of 3.00 in the major to enroll in upper-division courses and to remain in good standing.
 In addition, a student disqualified in any program is normally not eligible for reinstatement for two semesters.